eslint/eslint/docs/src/rules/template-curly-spacing.md

 ## When Not To Use It

 If you don't want to be notified about usage of spacing inside of template strings, then it's safe to disable this rule.

+## Version

+This rule was introduced in ESLint 2.0.0-rc.0.